yrm006/nwyp/README.md

 ## what?

-This is a web application for matching of items.
-Please register something for someone if you have enough.
-Please request something to someone if you need something.
+This is a software for matching of items.
+If you have something enouth, please register it for someone.
+If you need something, request it to this system.

 ## how?